 Malden real estate guide & listings for sale

-The predominance of single detached homes in the housing stock of Malden is an important part of its character.
-This neighbourhood is primarily composed of four or more bedroom and three bedroom homes.
-Homeowners occupy roughly 95% of the units in Malden and 5% are rented.
-This neighbourhood did not experience a single building boom; the construction of new dwellings in this neighbourhood was spread throughout several decades in the twentieth and twenty-first century.
+The large percentage of single detached homes in the housing stock of Malden is an important part of its character.
+This area is primarily composed of four or more bedroom and three bedroom homes.
+Roughly 95% of the properties in the neighbourhood are occupied by homeowners and 5% are occupied by renters.
+The homes in this area are relatively new, since around one quarter of its dwellings were built in the 1990s, while most of the remaining buildings were constructed pre-1960 and in the 1960s.